Led Zeppelin’s Jimmy Page once said, “I believe every guitar player inherently has something unique about their playing.”

 An octave pedal blends the original signal with the audio that is higher or lower in octave.

-A harmonizer adds the pitch-shifted audio to the original to create a two-note (or more) harmony.
+A harmonizer adds the pitch-shifted audio to the original to create a two-note (or more) harmony (check out our picks of the best harmonizer pedals).

 While some guitars have whammy bars, their function is often limited.
 A whammy pedal has a greater pitch range and can function as a pitch shifter as well as a harmonizer.